nstavr04/E-commerce-Jewelry-Website/README.md

 extension=php_pdo_sqlsrv_80_ts_x64.dll
 extension=php_sqlsrv_80_ts_x64.dll
 ```
-are added in the php.ini file of xampp in the extensions location
+are added in the php.ini file of xampp in the extensions location.

 * Lastly we need to change the DocumentRoot and Directory inside the httpd.conf file of xampp to have the path of our project.

 * The webserver by default runs on port 80 but we can change the port as we like in httpd.conf

-* After these steps, if we open xampp and start the Apache web server, typing `http://localhost:8081` will take us in our index page in our project directory that we set.
+* After these steps, if we open xampp and start the Apache web server, typing `http://localhost:80` will take us in our index page in our project directory that we set.

 ## Password Reset